Seal of South Dakota

 The Great Seal of the State of South Dakota was designed while the area was a territory, in 1885.
 The outer ring of the seal contains the text "State of South Dakota" on the top and "Great Seal" on the bottom.
-Also the year of statehood, 1889.
-Inside the inner circle of the seal contains the state motto "Under God the People Rule".
+Also, the year of statehood was 1889.
+Inside the inner circle of the seal contains the state motto "Under God the People Rule," suggested by Sioux Falls newspaperman Samuel Travers Clover.
 The picture features hills, a river with a boat, a farmer, a mine, and cattle.
 The items in the image are to represent the state's commerce, agriculture, industry, and natural resources.

 Use of the South Dakota state seal is governed under South Dakota state law as follows:

 1-6-3.1.
-Use of seal or facsimile without authorization prohibited—Violation as misdemeanor.
+Use of seal or facsimile without authorisation prohibited Violation as a misdemeanor.
 No person may reproduce, duplicate, or otherwise use the official seal of the State of South Dakota, or its facsimile, adopted and described in §§ 1-6-1 and 1-6-2 for any for-profit, commercial purpose without specific authorization from the secretary of state.
 A violation of this section is a Class 1 misdemeanor.

 1-6-3.2.
-Sale of seal facsimile without authorization prohibited—Violation as misdemeanor.
-No person may sell or offer for sale a replica or facsimile of the official seal of the State of South Dakota, adopted and described in §§ 1-6-1 and 1-6-2, without the specific authorization from the secretary of state.
+Sale of seal facsimile without authorisation prohibited Violation as misdemean ours.
+No person may sell or offer for sale a replica or facsimile of the official seal of the State of South Dakota, adopted and described in §§ 1-6-1 and 1-6-2, without specific authorization from the secretary of state.
 A violation of this section is a Class 1 misdemeanor.

 1-6-3.3.
-Royalty for use of seal—Educational purposes excepted.
+Royalty for the use of seal—Educational purposes excepted.
 The secretary of state shall charge a royalty for the privilege of using the state seal.
 The secretary of state may not charge a royalty if the state seal is used for an educational purpose.
-All royalty fees collected pursuant to this chapter shall be deposited in the state general fund.
+All royalty fees collected according to this chapter shall be deposited in the state general fund.